SINTEF-9012/PruneCluster/README.md

     ...

-    return icon; // L.Icon object;
+    return icon; // L.Icon object (See http://leafletjs.com/reference.html#icon);
 };
 ```

 ### Acknowledgements

-This code is developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) project.
+This library is developed in context of the [BRIDGE](http://www.bridgeproject.eu/en) project.

 ### Licence